Discover the common reasons why your teeth might be chipping, what to do about it, and how to protect your smile moving forward

 And that’s what we’ll be talking about today.

-Below, we’ll be diving into the common reasons why teeth tend to chip or break, what to do if it happens to you, and possible treatments your San Diego dentist may recommend to restore your smile.
+Below, we’ll be diving into the common reasons why my teeth are breaking into pieces, what to do if it happens to you, and possible treatments your San Diego dentist may recommend to restore your smile.

 Chipped teeth problems